neftjs/neft/docs/views/scripting.md

 ## View lifecycle

-Inside the `<sript />` tag you can connect to five [signals](/data-binding.html#signal):
+Inside the `<sript />` tag you can connect to four [signals](/data-binding.html#signal):
- - `this.onCreate()`,
  - `this.onBeforeRender()`,
  - `this.onRender()`,
  - `this.onBeforeRevert()`,
  - `this.onRevert()`.

 View once created is reusing.
-Because of that, `onCreate` signal is called only when there is no free views to use and a new one has to be created.
+Because of that, `<script>` is called only when there is no free views to use and a new one has to be created.

 When a view needs to be put into a document, it's **rendered** (`onBeforeRender`, `onRender`).